anatol/booster/docs/manpage.md

  * `rootflags=$OPTIONS` mount options for the root filesystem, e.g. rootflags=user_xattr,nobarrier.
 In partition autodiscovery mode GPT attribute 60 ("read-only") is taken into account.
  * `rd.luks.uuid=$UUID` UUID of the LUKS partition where the root partition is enclosed. booster will try to unlock this LUKS device.
  * `rd.luks.name=$UUID=$NAME` similar to rd.luks.uuid parameter but also specifies the name used for the LUKS device opening.
+ * `rd.luks.key=$UUID=$PATH` absolute path to a keyfile in the initrd/initramfs which can be unsed to unlock the device identified by UUID, if this file does not exist or fails to unlock it will fall back to a password request.
  * `rd.luks.options=opt1,opt2` a comma-separated list of LUKS flags.
 Supported options are `discard`, `same-cpu-crypt`, `submit-from-crypt-cpus`, `no-read-workqueue`, `no-write-workqueue`.
     Note that booster also supports LUKS v2 persistent flags stored with the partition metadata.
 Any command-line options are added on top of the persistent flags.
  * `resume=$deviceref` device reference to suspend-to-disk device.